commfish/seak_sablefish/2023/text/tmb_sablefish_asa_v23.md

 ### Sablefish possession and landing requirements

 In the NSEI Subdistrict, the holder of a CFEC permit for sablefish may not retain more sablefish from the directed fishery than the annual amount of sablefish EQS specified by the department [5 AAC 28.170 (f)].
 However, if a permit holder’s harvest exceeds the EQS for that year, by not more than 5%, ADF&G shall reduce the permit holder's EQS for the following year by the amount of the overage.
 If a permit holder's harvest exceeds the permit holder's EQS by more than 5%, the proceeds from the sale of the overage in excess of 5% shall be surrendered to the state and the permit holder may be prosecuted under AS 16.05.723 [5 AAC 28.170 (j)].
 If a permit holder’s harvest is less than the permit holder’s EQS established for the year, ADF&G shall increase the permit holder’s PQS only for the following year by the amount of the underage that does not exceed 5% of the EQS [5 AAC 28.170 (k)].
-For the 2022 fishing season, 5% of the annual EQS is 845 round pounds.
+For the 2023 fishing season, 5% of the annual EQS is 956.05 round pounds.

-### Fish tocket requirements
+### Fish ticket requirements

 Landed weights must be recorded on a fish ticket at the time of delivery.
 If a fisherman delivers fish in the round, the total round weight delivered must be recorded on the fish ticket.
 If a fisherman delivers dressed fish, the fish ticket must include the total landed dressed weight as well as the round weight equivalent, determined by using the standard 0.63 recovery rate.
 There is a 2% allowance for ice and slime when unrinsed whole iced sablefish are weighed.
 A fish ticket must be completed prior to the resumption of fishing and each permit holder must retain, on board their vessel, copies of all NSEI sablefish tickets from the current season and their updated PQS tracking form.
 When delivering fish out of state, a completed fish ticket must be submitted to ADF&G prior to transporting fish out of Alaska.